This article originally appeared on VICE UK

 After a game of pool, I got talking to two men called Nicky and Richard.
 Richard was a cab driver in London, and Nicky was a cab driver in Wellingborough.
 They both lived locally and considered The Rising Sun to be their local.

-While Nicky manages to keep his head above water locally, the distances involved in Richard's trade as a black cab driver have been devastating.
+While Nicky manages to keep his head above water locally, the trade and distance for Richard as a black cab driver has been devastating.

 READ ON MUNCHIES: Shoppers at a Northampton Supermarket Started a Fight Over Cheap Meat

-"They're moving into the area, and some of the houses they're in – you know, bless them – but they're nice houses, and it's not Wellingborough money buying it," said Nicky.
-"I'm not saying everything's being taken up by commuters, but a large amount of it is."
+"They're moving into the area, and some of the houses they're in—you know, bless them—but they're nice houses, and it's not Wellingborough money buying it," said Nicky.
+"I'm not saying everything's being taken up by commuters, but a large amount of it is.
+You can see them."

-Places like Wellingborough are becoming London's commuter bunkhouses.
-As more and more people are priced out of the capital, these towns – quiet rows of houses seemingly devoid of industry or communal entertainment – are being bought up and used by people who just want a place to sleep.
+Places like Wellingborough are becoming London's bunkhouses.
+As more and more people are priced out of the capital, these towns—quiet rows of houses devoid of industry or entertainment—are being bought up and used by people who just want a place to sleep.
 Not a luxury, by any means, but a phenomenon that isn't really affecting Wellingborough adversely or positively.

 Wellingborough has been a dead town for longer than the London housing crisis has existed.
 The last cinema in the area shut down ten years ago, Nicky told me.
-Restaurants are closing, reopening, closing and reopening again.
-It's an endless, morose cycle that the people of the area are expected to emancipate themselves from, but of course can't, because the economics involved make it nigh on impossible.
-They are stuck there – some by choice, of course, but others out of necessity.
+Restaurants are closing, reopening, closing, and reopening again.
+It's an endless, morose cycle that the people of the area are expected to emancipate themselves from, but of course can't, because it's nigh on impossible.
+They are stuck there—some of them by choice, of course, but others out of economic necessity.

-Pricing existing residents out of their area, bringing nothing with you when you come and leaving nothing behind but inflated rent prices, doesn't really seem to be the answer.
+Pricing existing residents out of their area, bringing nothing with you when you come and leaving nothing but inflated rent prices behind, doesn't really seem to be the answer.
 But when has that ever made any difference?